jgudec/treble_build_GSI/README.md

 # Pixel Experience GSI

+##At this point, these builds are going to work well on the S22 lineup, maybe the S21 as well.
+The rest of devices might end up with broken things unless one removes certain patches within the "personal" patch folder, specifically the device tree ones.
+Make builds with this script at your own peril.

 ## Build
 To get started with building Pixel Experience GSI, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html) as well as [How to build a GSI](https://github.com/phhusson/treble_experimentations/wiki/How-to-build-a-GSI%3F).
 - Create a new working directory for your Pixel Experience build and navigate to it: